csmertx/csmertx.github.io/content/pile_of_notes.md

 ## The beauty and curse of Linux

-While developers of open source and Linux have fewer corporate hoops to jump through to make changes, there are times when changes break compatibility with older documentation (like these notes).
+Sometimes software updates break compatibility with older documentation (like these notes).
 So ah, watch out for that.

 ## Data warning

 If you have limited cell data, steer clear of the Day & Night blog.
-That's where I hide all my custom animated gifs.
+That's where I hide all my custom gifs.

-## Navigation
+## Mobile Navigation

-Tap the top left hamburger.
-Also, the top right arrow hides the button to change the website theme, and the link to the Github repo of this website.
-At the bottom of each page is a ^Top link that scrolls the page back to the top of the page.
-There's also a search feature for returning visitors.
+- Tap the top left hamburger to see the categories.

+- Tap the greater than sign ```U+003E``` to access the website theme button.

+- Tap the ^Top link at the bottom right of each page to scroll up.

+- Search bar searches both the note titles (or subtitles) and the contents of the notes.